MoritzHayden/discord-fun-facts/README.md

 ## Contributing

+Contributions are welcome!
 Please open a [pull request](https://github.com/MoritzHayden/discord-fun-facts/pulls) with your changes.

 ## Legal